berstend/puppeteer-extra/packages/puppeteer-extra-plugin/readme.md

 Currently supported:

+-   `launch`
+    -   If the plugin only supports locally created browser instances (no `puppeteer.connect()`), will output a warning to the user.
 -   `headful`
     -   If the plugin doesn't work in `headless: true` mode, will output a warning to the user.